neondatabase/postgresql_anonymizer/docs/detection.md

 consider this function as a helping tool, and acknowledge that you still need to review the entire database model in search of hidden identifiers.

-Contribute to the dictionnaries
+Contribute to the dictionaries
 ---------------------------------------------------------------------------------

-This detection tool is based on dictionnaries of identifiers.
-Currently these dictionnaries contain only a few entries.
+This detection tool is based on dictionaries of identifiers.
+Currently these dictionaries contain only a few entries.

 For instance, you can see the english identifier dictionary [here].